stephensoucie/academic-kickstart/content/home/experience.md

   location = "Waterloo"
   date_start = "2017-05-01"
   date_end = "2018-05-01"
-  description = """Worked on two qualitative research projects.
+  description = """During the first year of my PhD, I provided support on two qualitative research projects.
 On the first, I was responsible for recruiting participants and conducting in-depth semi-structured interviews.
 On the second, I was tasked with putting together an edited collection of scholarly articles."""

   [[experience]]
   title = "Coordinator, [Male Allies](https://maleallies.org)"